gammu/gammu/python/doc/smsd.rst

     This works also for external SMSD daemon instances, the instance is identified by configuration file passed when creating SMSD class.

+    The following values are set in resulting dictionary:

+    Client

+        Client software name.

+    PhoneID

+        PhoneID which can be used for multiple SMSD setup.

+    IMEI

+        IMEI of currently connected phone.

+    Sent

+        Number of sent messages.

+    Received

+        Number of received messages.

+    Failed

+        Number of failed messages.

+    BatterPercent

+        Last battery state as reported by connected phone.

+    NetworkSignal

+        Last signal level as reported by connected phone.

     :return: Dict with status values
     :rtype: dict